 Vivek Bhatt '?
 Edit How has the war on terrorism impacted upon individuals¿ position within the international legal order?'

 Dagmar Topf Aguiar De Medeiros 'Constitutionalisation of international law in order to achieve effective and legitimate global governance of the environment'

-Kasey McCall-Smith, 'Introductory note: United Nations revised rules on treatment of prisoners', (2016), International Legal Materials, Vol 55
+Kasey McCall-Smith, 'Introductory note to the United Nations revised minimum rules for the treatment of prisoners (Nelson Mandela rules) ', (2017), International Legal Materials, Vol 55, pp 1180-1182

 Kasey McCall-Smith, 'Severing Reservations ', (2014), International and Comparative Law Quarterly, Vol 63, pp 599-634